Have questions? Read the background and notes below

 Route and arrival data provided by permission of TriMet

-TriMet's buses and trains send their current location every minute or so to TriMet's computer system and they have made this real-time data publicly available.
+TriMet's buses and trains send their current location about every 30 seconds or so to TriMet's computer system and they have made this real-time data publicly available.
 When my Web site receives a request for updated data, it in turn asks TriMet's system for current data, formats the reply and sends it on to your browser.

 I am not a programmer per se, but happened to come across this post by TriMet programmer Frank Purcell which linked to the output and allowed me to see the latitude/longitude data in it.
 I believed that latitude and longitude belong on a map and had already done work in PHP for my photo albums (which started out as Oberkampf), and figured it wouldn't be too hard to use Google Maps to do it.

 - Separate multiple stops with commas.
 Do not use spaces.
 Multi-stop example: See all vehicles approaching W Burnside/5th/6th using the interactive version.